 Manufacturing is a competitive industry.
 There are more than 500,000 manufacturing businesses in the U.S. alone, which means an ocean of potential competitors.
-As it becomes increasingly challenging to stand out, marketing for manufacturers has become essential.
+As it becomes increasingly challenging to stand out, manufacturing marketing has become essential.

 Online advertising provides plenty of opportunities to distinguish yourself from competitors, as its lower cost of marketing enables more experimentation.
 Another one of the most effective approaches today is to embrace ethical marketing.
 Today’s consumers are thoughtful, considering the implications of what they buy, and manufacturers must account for this.